nkatte28/Data-Enigneer-interview/topics/06-spark-issues-troubleshooting.md

 ### What is Garbage Collection?

 **Garbage** refers to memory that is no longer being used or referenced by the program, but has not been explicitly freed.
 This memory is called "garbage" because it is no longer needed by the program and can be safely discarded.

+GC Overhead Limit Exceeded means the JVM is spending most of its time in garbage collection while reclaiming little memory, so the job isn’t progressing.
+In Spark this is typically caused by memory pressure from large shuffle partitions, skewed joins/aggregations, or excessive caching, and sometimes by driver-side actions like collect/toPandas.
+I diagnose whether it’s driver or executor via logs and Spark UI, then reduce per-task memory by fixing partition sizing, join strategy (broadcast/AQE/salting), and caching discipline.
+Only after that do I tune executor memory/cores or increase resources.

 **GC Overhead Limit Exceeded** occurs when:
 - The program generates too much garbage